39 Fascinating Creatine Statistics (use, death rate & effects)

 • Creatine is a swelling cell aid that supports growth and better DNA protection, causing around 40% more cell volume in some rodent studies.
 This is great for muscle building, too, and may be one of the most important factors for improving muscle gains.

-• Creatine only absorbs around 87% of its total weight due to breakdown in the digestion process.
-This is still very good, but it’s a factor you should consider – and it’s why most people use 3g rather than the “clinically effective” 2.5g.
+• Creatine absorbs around 87% of its total weight due to a breakdown in the digestion process.
+Considering this, a simple creatine how-to-use guide that might help you adjust your dosage is that people prefer using 3g rather than the “clinically effective” 2.5g to make up for losses.

 weight absorbed by creatine